guildai/guild.ai/pages/start/classifier.md

     To run an operation use 'guild run OPERATION' where OPERATION is one of options listed below.
-If an operation is associated with a model, include the model name as MODEL:OPERATION when running the operation.
+If an operation is associated with a model, include the model name as MODEL:OPERATION.

     To list available operations, run 'guild operations'.